EdgeFirstAI/documentation/docs/datasets/format.md

 # EdgeFirst Dataset Format

-This article describes the structure of the *EdgeFirst Dataset Format*.
+This page describes the format of the *EdgeFirst Dataset Format*.
 EdgeFirst Datasets support various sample data types, they are split into sensor data and annotation data.
-Sensor data should be treated as static and not changed after capture.
+Sensor data should be treated as static and unchangeable types after capture.
-Meanwhile, annotation data types are dynamic and will be created and edited many times after capture as we first generate automated annotations and then perform audits on the generated annotations.
+Meanwhile, annotation data types are dynamic that will be edited many times after capture from auto-annotations towards annotations audits.

-The *Dataset Storage Format* is the container used to store sensor data from the MCAP recordings which includes the camera, LiDAR, Radar, and Depth estimations.
+The *Dataset Storage Format* is the container used to store sensor data from the [MCAP recordings](../platforms/recording.md) which includes the camera, LiDAR, Radar, and Depth estimations.
 The *Dataset Annotation Format* is the container used to store dataset annotations which includes object label, 2D bounding boxes, segmentation masks, 3D bounding boxes, etc.